klack/klack.cloud/README.md

 Documents, Notes and Photos are automatically backed up at 1:00PM.
 If there is a backup failure, you will receive an alert.

 ### Download Managers
+- Using download managers to search TV and Movies requires knowledge of how to use Sonarr, Radarr, and Jackett.
+- Use `localhost:8080` when adding a Download Client for qBittorent in Sonarr and Radarr
-- Use `/data/library/tv/` as a path when adding a series in sonarr
+- Use `/data/library/tv/` as a path when adding a series in Sonarr
-- Use `/data/library/movies/` as a path when adding a movie on radarr
+- Use `/data/library/movies/` as a path when adding a movie on Radarr
-- Use `http://localhost:9117` for the Jackett address when creating a torznab indexer
+- Use `http://localhost:9117` when referencing the Torznab URL for Jacket
+- Jackett will show an error "Your instance has external access enabled without using an admin password."
+You can ignore this because we have our own basic auth.

 # Service Directory
 | Service       | Port     | Domain                               | Hosted Path | URL                                                    | Service URL            | Auth Provider | Log Rotation  |